brynlewis/C-CDA_Viewer/readme.md

 <h1>HL7 C-CDA Viewer: (Intelsoft)</h1>

-<p>Complex C-CDA documents are rendered directly in the browser.</p>
+Complex C-CDA documents are rendered directly in the browser.
-<p>Document layout instantly and automatically adjusts to make optimum use of the available screen space.</p>
+Document layout instantly and automatically adjusts to make optimum use of the available screen space.
-<p>Users can hide, collapse and move any section of a CDA document.</p>
+Users can hide, collapse and move any section of a CDA document.
 <p>Document sections can be manipulated directly via button clicks, drag and drop or via a document Table Of Contents (TOC).</p>
 <p>All user preferences are saved and automatically applied to <b>subsequent CDA documents opened</b>.</p>